 Construct the U-SIG field as defined in 36.3.12.7 with the following highlights:

 Obtain the U-SIG field values from the TXVECTOR.
-Add the Disregard and Validate fields, append the calculated CRC, and then append the Ntail tail bits as described in 36.3.12.7.
-This results in 52 uncoded bits.
+Set the values of the Disregard and Validate fields as defined in Table 36-28 in case of EHT MU PPDU.
+Append the calculated CRC and then append the Ntail tail bits as described in 36.3.12.7.
+This results in 52 uncoded bits.NOTE – The values of the Disregard and Validate fields in an EHT TB PPDU is specified in the TXVECTOR.

 Instruction to Editor: Update D1.2 P520L7 as shown below.